MiSTer-devel/PSX_MiSTer/README.md

 - normal drawing area without any overscan cutoff
 - full VRAM as 1024x512 pixel image (debug mode)

+Analog out is not supported yet.
+It requires either direct video or seperate build and is very experimental and buggy.
+Use at your own risks, no bug reports please.

 # Error messages

 If there is a recognized problem, an overlay is displayed, showing which error has occured.